 This course introduces students to the Bible and explores the major themes that occur throughout Genesis to Revelation.
 It also shows how the Bible can be read so that it speaks into our lives, ministries, and workplaces.

 120.515 READING THE OLD TESTAMENT

-This course aims to develop and apply a broad understanding of Old Testament foundations, and their interpretation and application within church, mission, and community contexts.
+This course explores a broad understanding of Old Testament and to introduce students to the interpretation and application of the Old Testament in church, mission, and/or community.

 122.615/715 PENTATEUCH